spacetelescope/romanisim/docs/romanisim/running.rst

       --sca SCA             SCA to simulate.
 Use -1 to generate images for all SCAs; include {} in filename for this mode to indicate where the SCA number should be filled, e.g. l1_wfi{}.asdf (default: 7)
-      --usecrds             Use CRDS for distortion map (default: False) --webbpsf             Use webbpsf for PSF (default: False) --truncate TRUNCATE   If set, truncate the MA table at given number of resultants. (default: None) --pretend-spectral PRETEND_SPECTRAL
+      --usecrds             Use CRDS for distortion map (default: False) --stpsf               Use stpsf for PSF (default: False) --truncate TRUNCATE   If set, truncate the MA table at given number of resultants. (default: None) --pretend-spectral PRETEND_SPECTRAL
                             Pretend the image is spectral. exposure.type and instrument.element are updated to be grism / prism. (default: None)